rexdf/ChineseLocalization/README.md

 # Chinese-Localization
 Simplified Chinese and Traditional Chinese Translation for Sublime Text 3.
-Support MainMenu TabMenu ContextMenu,etc
+Support MainMenu TabMenu ContextMenu,etc.

+I try to support more languages.
+Now Japanese is partially supported.

 ### Manual Install
 Clone this repository into `Sublime Text 3/Packages` using OS-appropriate location: